plumatic/plumatic.github.com/_posts/2014-06-17-om-sweet-om-high-functional-frontend-engineering-with-clojurescript-and-react.markdown

 ## ClojureScript

-Prismatic's backend is built with [Clojure](http://clojure.org/), a beautifully-designed, modern Lisp dialect running on the JVM, which we find to be an incredibly powerful language for real-world software engineering.
+Our backend is built with [Clojure](http://clojure.org/), a beautifully-designed, modern Lisp dialect running on the JVM, which we find to be an incredibly powerful language for real-world software engineering.
 Clojure has excellent support for functional, data-oriented programming with efficient immutable data structures at its core.
-It is also highly expressive, supporting powerful [fine-grained, composable abstractions](http://blog.getprismatic.com/software-engineering-at-prismatic/), and nearly infinite extensibility via tasteful use of macros.
+It is also highly expressive, supporting powerful fine-grained, composable abstractions, and nearly infinite extensibility via tasteful use of macros.

 Given our love of Clojure, we were ecstatic about the introduction of [ClojureScript](https://github.com/clojure/clojurescript), a Clojure dialect that compiles to JavaScript, and brings the benefits of Clojure to the web.
 ClojureScript also achieves the same high performance as Clojure by relying on modern JavaScript engines coupled with the excellent [Google Closure](https://developers.google.com/closure/) library.